Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Patriot Accounting

-Patriot Accounting is a well-developed software suite with plans that start as low as $20 per month.
+Patriot Accounting is an affordable accounting platform with plans that start as low as $20 per month.
 It also offers a 30-day free trial.
 This platform’s features include 1099 preparation, CPA firm special pricing, business bank account reconciliation, billing and invoicing tools and invoice management.
-You can even customize your professional invoices and handle invoicing entirely online.
+You can customize your professional invoices and handle invoicing entirely online.

-Patriot Accounting is an excellent choice for midsize businesses that need affordable accounting software with a wide variety of features.
+Patriot Accounting is an excellent choice for freelancers, solopreneurs and small businesses that need affordable accounting software without a steep learning curve.

 Key features of Patriot Accounting